 Arkansas Medicaid provides guidelines for determining what products are payable.
 Coverage of any product depends on the manufacturer’s or labeler’s participation in the federal rebate program administered by the Centers for Medicare and Medicaid Services.
 The Arkansas Medicaid Pharmacy provider manual defines the scope of coverage in Section II.

 More prescription drug information can be found at the Magellan Medicaid Administration website.

 Whom should I call for prior authorizations (PAs)?

 Where you obtain PAs depends both on the type of PA and the client’s age.
 You will find contact information for each type of PA on the Health Care Provider Portal (log on, select the Care Management tab and then Authorizations.)

-Some PAs can be requested through the Health Care Provider Portal (log on and select Care Management), while others are processed through Medicaid contractors such as AFMC or Beacon Health Options.
-If you request your PA type through Beacon Health or AFMC, use the instruction in Section II of your provider billing manual for requesting PAs.
+Some PAs can be requested through the Health Care Provider Portal (log on and select Care Management), while others are processed through Medicaid contractors such as AFMC or Acentra Health.
+If you request your PA type through Acentra Health or AFMC, use the instruction in Section II of your provider manual for requesting PAs.

 The Health Care Provider Portal requires providers to select a process type upon the initial request for prior authorization.
 This allows the prior authorization request to be systematically sent to the correct area for review and decision.

 The following PA types are available on the portal:

 - 107 – Hearing Services